Back to Blog

 Impact: Underpaying estimated taxes by thousands of dollars.
 At $60,000 net profit, SE tax alone is $8,478.

-Solution: Factor SE tax into your quarterly estimates from day one.
+Solution: Factor SE tax into your quarterly estimates from day one; our Quarterly Tax Calculator combines both taxes.
 Total tax is roughly 25-30% of net profit for most self-employed individuals.

 Mistake #2: Not Deducting Half of SE Tax